syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 # Working with Data in Mention

-The DropDownList loads the data either from the local data sources or remote data services.
-Using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property,  bind the local data or using the [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html), bind the remote data.
+The Mention loads the data either from the local data sources or remote data services.
+Using the `DataSource` property,  bind the local data or using the [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html), bind the remote data.

 * **TItem** - Specifies the type of the datasource of the Mention component.